SitholeWB/SitholeWB/README.md

  🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.\
  🎓 &nbsp; Bsc Hons Computer Science, University Of KwaZulu Natal.\
- 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
+ 💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.

 ### 🛠 &nbsp;Tech Stack